fredbrowne/turboYAML/README.md

 ## Key Features

 - **AI-Powered Precision**: Leverage the state-of-the-art OpenAI GPT-4 to ensure accurate and error-free YAML conversion, even for intricate SQL data models.

 - **Speed and Efficiency**: turboyaml works at lightning speed, delivering YAML output within seconds, saving valuable time for data teams.

 - **Multiple File Processing**: turboyaml now supports processing multiple dbt SQL files or an entire folder of files in a single command.
 Simply provide the folder path as the --select option, and turboyaml will process all the .sql files in the folder.

 - **Append to Existing YAML**: turboyaml can append the generated YAML content to an existing YAML file instead of creating a new one.
 If the output YAML file already exists, turboyaml will append the new YAML content to it.

+- **Log Analyzer Functionality**: Introducing an AI-powered log analyzer to enhance debugging.
+With the `--logs` option, automatically analyze DBT run logs for errors and receive AI-generated suggestions for corrections.
+Default log path is `/logs/dbt.log`, streamlining error resolution for smoother workflows.

 ## Installation